 Anchor text is a great way to boost your SEO, but keep in mind that excessive linking or anchors that don’t really help your readers can raise red flags with Google.

 Search engines are great at reading text on your website, but they still haven’t quite figured out how to look at the images on your site.
 To understand what’s displayed in a photo or graphic, search engines look for “alt text,” a concise written description (just a few words) about each image on a website.
 When writing alt text, be sure to accurately describe what is shown in the image, but also try to include the name of your business or a few keywords related to what you do.

 Pro Tip: You don’t need to write alt text for images that are purely functional or design related, such as a background image that is just shapes.
 If the image doesn’t have anything to do with the topic of your site, you can skip the alt text.

 Every page on your website should have a title, a subtitle and so on.
 When search engines scan your website, they’ll understand your content better if you explain them the text hierarchy.
 The most relevant part is the title of your page and you should define it as H1 (in the Text’s Editor).
 The H1 should be descriptive the page’s content and you shouldn’t have more than one H1 per page.
 Choose carefully and don’t forget to include your keywords.
 Following your H1, is H2, H3 and so on.
 The clearer your text structure is, the easier search engines will digest your site’s content.

-If after trying out these 5 easy steps you’re feeling a bit more confident and want to take your knowledge to the next level, be sure to check out this in-depth post about SEO.
+If after trying out these 5 easy steps you’re feeling a bit more confident and want to take your knowledge to the next level, be sure to check out this post about SEO trends of 2017.

 Get The Wix Blog